madprops/airc/README.md

 The format of both config files is the same, they're json objects.

-The settings in `config.user.json` override whatever is set in `config.json`.
+The configs in `config.user.json` override whatever is set in `config.json`.

 Override the required configs like the nickname and channels in `config.user.json`.